hpfem/hermes/doc/index.rst

 This document is organized as follows:

-* Section 1 provides general information about Hermes and the computational methods it uses, and gives references to underlying scientific articles.
+* Section 1 provides general information about Hermes and the computational methods it uses, and how to install Hermes on various hardware platforms.
-* Section 2 describes how to install Hermes on various hardware platforms, and how to install matrix solver packages and various optional packages.
+* Section 2 is the Getting Started Guide - to get you started in no time.
-* Section 3 is the core documentation section, you will find developers documentation in Doxygen, as well as step-by-step user documentation in tutorials and advanced examples.
+* Section 3 is the extended documentation section, you will find developers documentation in Doxygen, as well as step-by-step user documentation in tutorials and advanced examples.
 * Section 4 explains how to use Git and Github, and how you can contribute to the project if interested.